Adeohluwa/gen/README.md

 Generator
 ----------------------------------------------

-### The Boilerplate generator for Nim Lang's Jester web framework that is brain dead easy to use
+ Scaffolding tool for Nim Lang's Jester web framework that is brain dead easy to use